anoma/juvix-docs/docs/tutorials/essential.juvix.md

 type Maybe A :=
   | nothing
   | just A;

+open Maybe;
 end;
 ```
+By default, constructor names need to be qualified with the type name, e.g., `Maybe.just`.
+The statement `open Maybe` makes the constructor names available unqualified in the current scope.

 Here are two standard library functions commonly used with the `Maybe` type: